DataDog/hiring-engineers/answers.md

 ## Visualizing Data:

-In the follownig exercise we will utilize the Datadog API to create a Timeboard that contains:
+In the following exercise we will utilize the Datadog API to create a Timeboard that contains:

 * Your custom metric scoped over your host.
 * Any metric from the Integration on your Database with the anomaly function applied.